Self-registration stations are available when the property office is closed.

 At an Ice Age Reserve Unit, admission fees are waived for a vehicle occupied by a holder of a Federal Pass, such as an American the Beautiful—National Parks and Federal Recreational Lands Pass or a pass from a former National Park Service program such as the Golden Age, Access, or Eagle Passports.

-Open House Day and National Trails Day
+Free Fun Weekend Open House and National Trails Day

 National Trails Day is held the first Saturday of every June.
 All trail fees on all department owned properties are waived on National Trails Day.